Mean-Variance Efficient Reinforcement Learning with Applications to Dynamic Financial Investment: Experiments

 Table~\ref{tbl:results} reports the performances of the portfolios.
-In almost all cases, the EQUM portfolio achieves the highest R/R and the lowest MaxDD.
-Therefore, we can confirm that the EQUM portfolio has a high R/R, and avoids a large drawdown.
-The real objective (minimizing variance with a penalty on return targeting) for Tamar, MVP, and EQUM is shown in Appendix~\ref{sec:det_port}.
-Except for FF48's MVP, the objective itself is smaller than that of EQUM.
+In almost all cases, the EQUMRL achieves the highest R/R and the lowest MaxDD.
+Therefore, we can confirm that the EQUMRL has a high R/R, and avoids a large drawdown.
+The real objective (minimizing variance with a penalty on return targeting) for Tamar, MVP, and EQUMRL is shown in Appendix~\ref{sec:det_port}.
+Except for FF48's MVP, the objective itself is smaller than that of EQUMRL.
 Since the values of the objective are proportional to R/R, we can empirically confirm that the better optimization, the better performance.